 How do I keep farm records?

-You really don’t need expensive and over-the-top farm systems to keep records.
-However, there are a number of software management companies that you can find online to tailor-make a record-keeping software specific to your farm.
+You don’t need expensive and over-the-top farm systems to keep records.
+However, there are many software management companies that you can find online to tailor-make a record-keeping software specific to your farm.

-But if you really wish to start keeping records in a way that is inexpensive, a more simplified solution is to purchase an A4 book where you can easily write down the date and the key activity done for the day, and by whom.
+But if you wish to start inexpensively keeping records, a more simplified solution is to purchase an A4 book where you can write down the date and the key activities completed on the day, and by whom.
 And you do the same for the next day, weeks, months and years.
-In the long term, you can then create a filing system by labelling each book on the month/year the records were taken.
+In the long term, you can then create a filing system with each book labelled with its month/year of when the records were taken.
 For the computer/PC savvy farmer, using an Excel spreadsheet can also serve the same purpose.

-Farm records may seem like a highly administrative task that can consume a lot of time, but once you get the hang of it, it will seem less daunting.
+Remember… Farm records may seem like a highly administrative task that can consume plenty of time, but once you get the hang of it, it will seem less daunting.
 When recording the information, always ensure that is relatable, easy to understand, accurate and relevant to you and your farm.